mat/besticon/Readme.markdown

 ### Running

-To start the server on port 8080 use
+To start the server on default port 8080 just do

+	$ iconserver

+To use a different port use

-	$ iconserver --port=8080
+	$ PORT=80 iconserver

 ## Libraries etc.